 - Do not alter the ACLs protecting the SAD or its contents.
-Any change in the ACLs may allow breaches in the security of your system, or may cause EDIT\PROFILE to work incorrectly. - Do not alter the read/write locks protecting the SAD. - Do not try to copy individual parts of the SAD.
-When copying the SAD, you must copy its entire contents, using the -COPY\ALL option of the COPY command. - Keep a backup copy of your SAD in case it gets damaged.
-A copy of the SAD on a backup disk or tape would serve the purpose.
+Any change in the ACLs may allow breaches in the security of your system, or may cause CONFIG_USERS to work incorrectly. - Do not alter the read/write locks protecting the SAD. - Do not try to copy individual parts of the SAD.
+When copying the SAD, you must copy its entire contents, using the -COPY_ALL option of the COPY command. - Keep a backup copy of your SAD in case it gets damaged.
+The backup copy can be on disk or tape.

-If the ACLs on the SAD or its contents, or the read/write locks on its contents, are altered, restore them to their original settings by using the SET\DEFAULT\PROTECTION command in System Administrator mode.
+If the ACLs on the SAD or its contents, or the read/write locks on its contents, are altered, restore them to their original settings by using the SET_DEFAULT_PROTECTION command in System Administrator mode.